 - the DBS issued a new disclosure certificate to the applicant more than 28 days ago and the applicant has failed to present this to their employer or volunteering organisation.

-Q. Who is responsible for paying for a DBS check?
+Q. Who is responsible for paying for the DBS check?

-The need for a DBS check has always been regarded as an employment requirement and because of this, the majority of employers across the country agreed to put in place arrangements to either pay the fee for DBS certificates on the individual’s behalf, or to reimburse individuals for this fee.
-This arrangement is similarly replicated within the NHS across the Borders and across Sectors.
+The need for a DBS check has always been regarded as an employment requirement and because of this, a large number of NHS trusts across the country have put in place arrangements to either pay for or reimburse individuals for the fee.
+This arrangement is similarly replicated in the NHS and in other sectors in Scotland and Wales.

 Changes to legislation and policy impacting on current practice under the DBS regime

-Q. Are all director level positions now eligible for a DBS check following the introduction of the Care Quality Commission's fit and proper person requirements?
+Q. Are all director level positions eligible for a DBS check under the Care Quality Commission's fit and proper person requirements?

-More information about the fit and proper person requirements and guidance on how employers can evidence compliance can be found on our website.
+Further guidance about the fit and proper person requirements and compliance can be found on the employment checks section of this website.

 Q. What should employers be doing in follow up to recommendations 6 and 7 outlined within the lessons learnt report which specifically relate to DBS processes?

-Recommendation 6: The Home Office should amend relevant legislation and regulations so as to ensure that all hospital staff and volunteers undertaking work or volunteering that brings them into contact with patients or their visitors are subject to enhanced DBS and barring list checks.
+Recommendation 6 outlined that: The Home Office should amend relevant legislation and regulations so as to ensure that all hospital staff and volunteers undertaking work or volunteering that brings them into contact with patients or their visitors are subject to enhanced DBS and barring list checks.

-Recommendation 7: All NHS hospital trusts should undertake DBS checks (including, where applicable, enhanced DBS and barring list checks) on their staff and volunteers every three years.
+Recommendation 7 outlined that: All NHS hospital trusts should undertake DBS checks (including, where applicable, enhanced DBS and barring list checks) on their staff and volunteers every three years.
 The implementation of this recommendation should be supported by NHS Employers.

 Q. Can we ask for periodic DBS checks on existing staff members?